Elizabeth Friedländer

-Elizabeth Friedländer (10 October 1903 in Berlin, Germany – 1984 in Kinsale, Ireland), was a German born designer who later worked in England.
-She spent her life producing bookwork, calligraphy, and decorative designs from the 1920s until her death.
+Elizabeth Friedländer (10 October 1903 – 1984) was a British calligrapher, designer, and typographer.
+She produced bookwork, calligraphy, and decorative designs from the 1920s until her death.

 Elizabeth font

-Born in 1903 to cultured and affluent parents, she eventually studied typography and calligraphy under E.R.
+Born 10 October 1903 in Berlin, Germany, to cultured and affluent parents, she eventually studied typography and calligraphy under E.R.
 Weiss at the Berlin Academy.
 Her magazine work for Die Dame, published by Ullstein, where she designed headings and lay-outs, attracted the attention of Georg Hartmann of the Bauer Type Foundry in Frankfurt, and he invited her to design a typeface.
 This was to become their Elisabeth-Antiqua — Elizabeth in English-speaking countries — although it was originally to have been Friedlander-Antiqua.
-Hitler came to power just as the type was ready for casting and Hartmann suggested that the name of the face be changed to Elisabeth, since Friedlander, a recognisably Jewish name, would be inadvisable in the current political conditions.
+Hitler came to power just as the type was ready for casting in 1938 and Hartmann suggested that the name of the face be changed to Elizabeth, since Friedländer, a recognizably Jewish name, would be inadvisable in the current political conditions, still giving her credit.